 Our Controls and Procedures

 We continue to conduct modern slavery training with internal stakeholders and we have completed an internal audit of our UK subsidiaries and their suppliers.
 We discovered that the areas of high risk are not large corporate suppliers, but more local and less publicly transparent service providers.
 We identified that seasonal peaks and troughs in product demand means that our business uses contingent labour, which is a widely accepted area of risk prone to potential abuse.

 We continue to issue modern slavery compliance questionnaires to our suppliers asking a range of questions including whether or not they are aware of the practice of modern slavery, do they have any company standards, policies or other statements relating to human slavery and trafficking, do they audit their own supply chain in relation to these issues, and have or do they intend to provide training for their workforce.
-Our modern slavery questionnaire is issued to all new suppliers at point of implementing trading accounts and modern slavery awareness is included in our tender documentation.
+Our modern slavery questionnaire is issued to all new suppliers at point of implementing trading accounts and modern slavery awareness and risk assessment is included in our tender processes.

-We maintain our poster campaign across all facilities and in different languages to raise awareness in our factories, providing a safe avenue for whistle blowing should any of our contingent workers be the victims of such practices or know of anyone affected.
+We maintain our poster campaign across all facilities & in different languages to raise awareness in our factories, providing a safe avenue for whistle blowing should any of our contingent workers be the victims of such practices or know of anyone affected.